org-metaeffekt/metaeffekt-extraction-script/README.md

   This exists so that a custom Identifier can be set.
   It should consist only of characters as allowed for base64 encoded strings (alphanumeric plus . and /).
+- \-e \<pattern\> : Exclude the path denoted by the pattern.
+  The pattern follows the rules find uses for -path options. <br>
+  > !
+Note that paths that contain spaces might not parse properly in this version of the script.